 Starter package at $3,270.
 The Row Starter bundle includes the rowing machine, a Peloton squeeze water bottle and a mat for under the Row.

-Ultimate package at $3,570.
-The Row Ultimate accessories bundle includes the Row, a Peloton squeeze water bottle, mat for under the Row, workout mat, Peloton heart rate monitor, three sets of dumbbells, a yoga block and yoga strap.
+$3,570 $3,270.
+The Row Ultimate accessories bundle includes the Row, a Peloton squeeze water bottle, mat for under the Row, workout mat, Peloton heart rate monitor, three sets of dumbbells, two yoga blocks and yoga strap.

 What are the rower’s specs?